chrissoria/chrissoria.github.io/_posts/2024-09-08-llms-improving-string-match-rate.md

 In this blog post, we explore an innovative approach to improving match quality between datasets using Large Language Models (LLMs) and the Jaro-Winkler similarity algorithm.
 By leveraging the power of LLMs, we can "force" both datasets to align more closely in their naming conventions, enhancing the probability of finding accurate matches.
 The Jaro-Winkler score then helps us identify the highest probability matches, ensuring that our data integration efforts are both efficient and reliable.

-Follow along below or download the python script here:
+Follow along below or download the python script here: https://github.com/chrissoria/chrissoria.github.io/blob/main/files/clean_schools.ipynb

+### Setting Up the Environment

+Before diving into the data processing, it's essential to set up the environment with the necessary libraries and configurations.
+Here's a breakdown of the initial steps:

 ```python
 from openai import OpenAI